researchcompendia/researchcompendia/README.md

 I'm trying out both tools to see which is most useful, I may find a tool to link them up in case they both are.
 I wish there was a trello-like UI for the github tracker.

+(I'm starting not to like trello for tracking things.
+I like issue trackers more.)

 ## Site Design

 This is entirely in flux but I want to at least splat some links here